Short Food Supply Chains (SFSC): which restaurant operation it fits best

 Technical instrumentation of the Twin Ecosystem for agro-gastronomic linkage

-SATE Institute sets the territorial development agenda and measures the impact of agro-gastronomic linkage programs; Masterestaurant S.A.S., as the exclusive technology ally of the Twin Ecosystem Model, operates the location-intelligence platform that makes it possible to target the SFSC instrument with georeferenced evidence.
+SATE Institute sets the territorial agenda and measures the impact of agro-gastronomic linkage programs.
+Masterestaurant S.A.S., the exclusive technology ally of the Twin Ecosystem Model, operates the platform that lets programs target the SFSC with georeferenced evidence.

-The Radar Gastronómico is the central instrument: a restaurant GIS that reads gastronomic corridors and linkage opportunities, integrated with MTIE and meseros.ai.
+The central instrument is the Radar Gastronómico: a restaurant GIS that reads corridors and linkage opportunities, integrated with MTIE and meseros.ai.

 Frequently asked questions about agro-food Short Supply Chains for restaurants